 Rose, Cpl.
 Willard

 Cpl.
 Willard Rose was born on November 14, 1916, in Berry County, Kentucky, to Edd Rose and Elizabeth May Sellers-Rose.
 It is known he had at least one brother and resided near Cynthiana, Kentucky.
 In 1936 he moved to Miamisburg, Ohio, and worked for Frigidaire Corporation at its Plant 2 as an automatic screw machine operator.
 He registered for Selective Service on October 16, 1940, and named his mother as his contact person.
+He married Gladys Doan in 1941, and the couple resided in Davenport, Iowa, where he became a father on April 23, 1942.
 He was inducted into the Army on March 3, 1941, at Fort Thomas in Newport, Kentucky, and sent to Ft.
 Knox for basic training.
-His basic training was extremely short lasting as little as six weeks.
-He married Gladys Doan in 1941, and the couple resided in Davenport, Iowa.
-He became a father on April 23, 1942.
+He was assigned to D Company, 192nd Tank Battalion when he arrived at Ft.
+Knox because he was born in Kentucky and raised there and the company had been a Kentucky National Guard Tank Company.
+It is known his basic training was extremely short and lasted about six weeks.
+This may have been done so he could attend school for specialized training.

-At the end of the month, the battalion found itself at the firing range and appeared to have spent the last week there.
+At the end of June, the battalion found itself at the firing range and appeared to have spent the last week there.
 According to available information, they were there from 4:00 A.M. until 8:30 A.M. when they left the range.
 They then had to clean the guns which took them until 10:30 A.M.
 One of the complaints they had about the firing range was that it was so hot and humid that when they got back from it that their clothes felt like they had stood out in the rain.
-Right after July 4th, the battalion went on a nine-day maneuver.
+Right after July 4, the battalion went on a nine-day maneuver.
+Twelve of the battalion’s tanks were sent to Rock Island, Illinois, to be overhauled but were returned before the battalion went to Louisiana.

 The battalion was assigned to the Red Army, attached to the Fourth Cavalry, and stationed at Camp Robinson, Arkansas.
 Two days later it made a two-day move, as a neutral unit, to Ragley, Louisiana, and was assigned to the Blue Army.
 The battalion’s bivouac was in the Kisatchie National Forest, near DeRidder, Louisana, where the soldiers dealt with mosquitoes, snakes, wood ticks, snakes, and alligators.
 They described the land as swamps, woods, and shacks.
 They also heard they were going to North Carolina on October 6th.